drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/super2.png){: loading=lazy }
 #### Template or Atom Alignments

-A simple method consists of superimposing a set of atoms common to all the compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/template-or-atom-alignments-ccb9f694'><i class='fa fa-play' aria-hidden='true'></i></button>A simple method consists of superimposing a set of atoms common to all the compounds.
 A molecule is chosen as a reference fixed template and the other molecules are moved to their new positions, corresponding to the minimum of the sum of the squared distances between a chosen set of atom pairs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer